Alfresco/docs-alfresco/content-accelerator/latest/install/upgrading.md

      * Determine if users would like saved session functionality.
 Saved sessions is useful when Bulk Upload actions regularly take users a non-trivial amount of effort.
 If users generally fill out Bulk Upload forms in less than 5 minutes, Saved Sessions may not be needed.

+3. If you are ever going to enable Saved Sessions, re-run the hpi-setup script.

+    * Open a browser window and navigate to the following URL: `{Alfresco Base URL}/alfresco/s/hpi/setup`

-3. Whether or not any updates were made, re-save the config.
+4. Whether or not any updates were made, re-save the config.
 This will activate the new configurations.

 ### Policy and Procedure Updates